suzannejmatthews/aosk/headlessSetup.md

 These instructions will guide you through the steps on how  to connect to your Raspberry Pi using something called a _headless configuration_.
-Instead of connecting separate IO devices to our Raspberry Pi, we are going to connect the Raspberry Pi to a laptop.
+Instead of connecting separate IO devices to our Raspberry Pi (like a keyboard or mouse), we are going to connect the Raspberry Pi to a laptop.
 This enables us to interact with our Raspberry Pi using the monitor, keyboard and mouse of the laptop!
 Pretty cool, huh?